 Make sure you check the plugin’s compatibility information before installing.
 The plugin may not have been updated for the version of WordPress you are using.

-Plugins can be sourced through sites such as:
+Regular plugins can be sourced through sites such as:

 - Check the plugin’s compatibility information before installing.
 The plugin may not have been updated for the version of WordPress you are using

-- Immediately remove any plugins with bugs using FTP and only use them network wide once you have fixed all of their issues
+- Immediately remove any plugins with bugs using FTP and only use them network wide once you have fixed all their issues

-- Some plugins make changes to your database.
+Also some plugins make changes to your database.
 Before installing any plugin that make dramatic changes, backup your database and files.